noisrucer/mini-shell/README.md

 # Mini shell

 Mini shell is an interactive shell program run on **Linux** using the creation, management, and coordination of multiple processes, imitating the Unix shell.
+I got full marks on this assignment from the Operating System course.

 # Features